Locations:

 What comes out of a Bartholin cyst when it opens?

 A Bartholin cyst could be filled with pus, mucus, bacteria, blood or other fluid.
 This discharge can be thick and range in color from light yellow to brown or red.
-Infected Bartholin cysts could have an unpleasant odor when it ruptures.
-It is important to keep the area clean and practice good hygiene in the affected area.
+An infected Bartholin cyst could have an unpleasant odor when it ruptures.
+It’s important to keep the area clean and practice good hygiene.

 Should I pop a Bartholin cyst?

 You should never squeeze, pop or insert sharp objects like needles into a cyst to force it to open.
 This can cause injury and spread infection.
-It is normal for a Bartholin cyst to drain on its own after several days of treatment (like after sitz baths or with antibiotics).
+It’s normal for a Bartholin cyst to drain on its own after several days of treatment (like after sitz baths or with antibiotics).

 Care at Cleveland Clinic